nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 Interactive Federated Ursula Configuration
 ------------------------------------------

-1. Verify your `nucypher` Installation and Entry Points are functional
+1. Verify your `nucypher` installation and entry points are functional

     Activate your virtual environment and run the `nucypher --help` command